scottyschup/ruby-curriculum/language-basics/exceptions.md

 exception.
 Because main has wrapped this code in a begin/rescue/end block, the exception will be *caught*.
 The code will jump to the rescue block that anticipates an `ArgumentError`.
-It will save the exception in the variable `e` (which we may use, but don't), then run the error handling code.
+It will save the exception in the variable `e`, then run the error handling code.

 If the calling method doesn't rescue (or *catch* or *handle*) an exception, it continues to *bubble up* the *call stack*.
 So the